 - Are we compelled to do it?
 Sometimes there are legislative acts or EU requirements that govern what action we must take.

-Here are three examples of how things work in practice.
+Here is one example of how things work in practice.

 Refrigerated display cabinets